Bulk Update Operations for Workflows

 1. Navigate through the succeeding windows, and click on Finish.

-3. If the BGP was successful, navigate to the STEP Workflows tab again and view the items that were moved from one state to the next in the workflow.
+3. If the BGP succeeded, navigate to the STEP Workflows tab and view the items that were moved from one state to the next in the workflow.

-Note: If the Bulk Update is run on objects not in the specified state in the specified workflow, warnings will be generated in the Bulk Update Background Process and the objects left unchanged.
+Note: If the Bulk Update is run on objects not in the specified state in the specified workflow, warnings are generated in the Bulk Update Background Process and the objects are left unchanged.